August L. Mayer

-August Liebmann Mayer (27 October 1885 – 12 March 1944) was a German curator, art historian and art collector specializing in Spanish Golden Age painting.
-He was fired from his job, his art collection was looted and he was murdered by Nazis because he was Jewish.
+August Liebmann Mayer (27 October 1885 in Griesheim – 12 March 1944 in Auschwitz) was a German curator, art historian and art collector specializing in Spanish Golden Age painting.
+He was fired from his job, his art collection was looted, and he was murdered by Nazis because he was Jewish.

 Biography

 Mayer was born in Griesheim to the merchant Jonas Mayer and Bertha Mayer geb.
 Liebmann.
-Mayer studied archeology and Germanistik (German studies) in universities in Munich and Berlin, receiving his Ph.D in1907.
+Mayer studied archeology and Germanistik (German studies) at the Ludwig-Maximilians-Universität München and the Friedrich Wilhelm University of Berlin, receiving his Ph.D. in 1907.
 His dissertation on Jusepe Ribera was published as a book.
-After traveling, Mayer took an unpaid position at the Alte Pinakothek in Munich, eventually getting a job as curator in 1914.
+After traveling, Mayer took an unpaid position at the Alte Pinakothek in Munich and eventually started a job as curator in 1914.
 During WWI, Dr. Mayer served in an infantry unit, returning the art world when it ended.

-In 1920, Mayer became Chief Curator at the Bavarian State Paintings Collection (Alte Pinakothek) and as Associate Professor at the University of Munich.
+In 1920, Mayer became Chief Curator at the Bavarian State Paintings Collection (Alte Pinakothek) and as Associate Professor at the Ludwig-Maximilians-Universität München.
 His expertise in Spanish art was widely recognized.

 A disciple of the Swiss Heinrich Wölfflin (1864–1945), an eminent representative of the formalist movement, Mayer was the first to apply a modern methodology to the study of the history of Spanish art.
 Of Jewish origin, he was murdered in the Auschwitz concentration camp, five days after being deported from Drancy.

 Nazi persecution

-With the rise of the Nazis, Mayer came under constant attack, notably from Luitpold Dussler (1895–1976), an adjunct professor of art history at the Technische Hochschule in Munich, a Nazi sympathizer and anti-Semite.
+With the rise of the Nazis, Mayer came under constant attack, notably from Luitpold Dussler (1895–1976), an adjunct professor of art history at the Technische Hochschule München, a Nazi sympathizer and anti-Semite.
 He was forced to resign all his positions.

 On 24 March 1933, Mayer was detained by the Nazis, harassed and tortured, driving him to attempt suicide on 15 June 1933.
 He was released in July 1933 after a third suicide attempt.
-As was the case for Jews in Germany, he was subjected to financial fines and confiscatory taxes, his home in Tutzing was confiscated and he was forced to sell personal property, including works of art.
+As was the case for Jews in Germany, he was subjected to financial fines and confiscatory taxes, his home in Tutzing was confiscated, and he was forced to sell personal property, including works of art.

 He fled to France with his family in 1935, financially ruined but able to resume work in art.
-In 1939 he was arrested and released in France after friends intervened.
+In 1939, he was arrested and released in France after friends intervened.
 In February 1944 while hiding in the south of France, Mayer was again arrested, this time in Nice.
 He was taken to Drancy internment camp where he was interned on 13 February 1944.
 On 7 March 1944 Mayer was deported on transport nr.
 69 to Auschwitz, where he was murdered on 12 March 1944.

 The notorious Nazi SS art looter Bruno Lohse was investigated for his role in Mayer's death.